boisgera/pytorch/README.md

   - Select one of the chapters (enter the corresponding directory),

-  - Select one of its marimo notebooks (any its Python files),
+  - Select one of its marimo notebooks (any of the Python files),

   - Execute `pixi run marimo edit THE_NOTEBOOK.py`.